$195.00–$350.00Price range: $195.00 through $350.00

 MLD Pro Poncho— since 2003— is an Original MLD Invention!
 Unique In-Line Ridgeline Hood Design means hood closes flat and rolls down in tarp mode— no flappy hole in the middle to catch the rain!

-This 9 oz rain protection poncho AND tarp shelter lets experienced speed hikers and FKT racers push their limits by saving gear and shelter weight.
+This 6oz rain protection poncho AND SUL tarp shelter lets experienced UL speed hikers and FKT racers push their limits by saving gear and shelter weight.

-Advanced users will pick this rain and shelter option for moderate weather and terrain when the probability of freezing to death is low, depending on their individual skill and ability to “take care of business” when things go wrong.
+Advanced users will pick this rain and shelter option for moderate weather and terrain when the probability of freezing is low AND depending on their individual skill and ability to “take care of business” when things go wrong.

 FEATURES